Generator backfeeding can result in death or injury to yourself or a utility worker, not to mention the destruction of your home.

 He looked at the generator output receptacle and realized that he had a cable in his shop with the same end on it.
 Hey, not only did he have a cord with the right end, but his electric arc welder outlet in the garage matched it too!

-When the power was restored to the area, the neighbour noticed that the street yard lighting from his neighbour's shop was on, but he could still hear the generators running...for now.
+When the power was restored to the area, the neighbor noticed that the street yard lighting from our "handyman's" shop was on, but he could still hear the generators running...for now.

-As he was getting ready to walk over and let his neighbour know that he could turn his generators off and run his party at 'full power', he said there was a loud "WHOMPFFFF" from across the field and then the sky lit up!
+As he was getting ready to walk over to let his neighbor know that he could turn his generators off and run his party at 'full power', he said there was a loud "WHOMPFFFF" from across the field and then the sky lit up!

-Thinking at first that sound and light were fireworks (they were, but not that kind) he went back into his house to wake up his kids.
-By the time he came out, the rented portable generator, the side of his neighbour's house, the neighbour's motor home/race car hauler, boat and his wife’s SUV were burning.
+Thinking at first that the sound and light were fireworks (they were, but not that kind), he went back into his house to wake up his kids.
+By the time he came out, the rented portable generator, the side of his neighbor's house, the neighbor's motorhome/race car hauler, boat and his wife’s SUV were all burning.

 From what we could gather, piecing together this story (and the molten pieces of equipment) is when the electrical service was re-energized by the utility, it took them three tries to get their fuse and switch to hold.